 Harder Better Faster Stronger

 Netlight’s book about leadership and organisation.
-Erik Ringertz, CEO of Netlight, shares his vision of a human and natural leadership.
+Erik Ringertz, CEO of Netlight shares our vision of a human and natural leadership together with co-writer and journalist Fredrik Emdén.
 It is a story of a company without managers, without job titles, and without corporate values on coffee cups.
 We strive for a modern leadership, but still, we organise our businesses as if it was the 17th century.
 We know that people are happier when they can affect their own work situation, yet we treat our employees as cogs in a machinery.

 Does it have to be like this?